Sunday, 17 June 2018

 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
 The chapter was O altitudo, from Romans, and the Office hymn was Jam sol recedit igneus.
 This chapter and hymn are used now on all of the 'green' Sundays.
-After the collect of the Sunday commemorations were sung of St. Barnabas the Apostle, St. John of San Facundo and of SS Basilides and Others.
-The Suffrage was omitted as were the Dominical preces at Compline.
+After the collect of the Sunday the Suffrage of the Saints was sung.
+At Compline the Dominical preces were sung.

 At Mattins the invitatory is Dominum qui fecit nos and the 'summer' Office hymn Nocte surgentes is sung.
 In the first nocturn the lessons are taken from the First Book of Kings.
 In the second nocturn the lessons are from a sermon of St. Augustine and in the third nocturn the homily is from St. Ambrose on the Gospel account from St. Luke on the huge catch of fish at the lake of Genesareth.
 At Lauds the Office hymn is Ecce jam noctis.
-After the collect of the Sunday commemorations are sung of St. John of San Facundo and of SS Basilides & Others.
-The Suffrage is omitted.
+After the collect of the Sunday the Suffrage of the Saints is sung.

-At Prime both Quicumque and the Dominical preces are omitted due to the occurring double feast.
+At Prime Quicumque and the Dominical preces are sung.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. John of San Facundao, the third collect is of SS Basilides & Others.
+The Gloria is sung, the second collect is A cunctis, the third collect is chosen by the Dean or rector.
 The Creed is sung and the preface is of the Blessed Trinity.

 Vespers are of the Sunday.
 The Office hymn is Lucis creator optime.
-After the collect of the Sunday commemorations are sung of the following feast of St. Anthony of Padua and of St. John of San Facundo.
+After the collect of the Sunday commemorations are sung of the following feast of St. Ephrem and of SS Mark & Marcellianus.
 The Suffrage of the Saints is omitted as are the Dominical preces at Compline.

-In the 'liturgical books of 1962' there are no commemorations at Vespers.
+In the 'liturgical books of 1962' the Suffrage has been abolished.
+The Dominical preces are omitted at Compline and at Prime.
+Quicumque is omitted.
 Mattins is cut down to a single nocturn of three lessons.
-At Lauds there are no commemorations.
-At Mass there is a single collect .
+At Mass there is a single collect.
 At Vespers there are no commemorations.

 Art: Jerome Nadal